The thing we’ve all been waiting for is finally here: Spring. As temperatures continue to rise, so will the urge to get outdoors.

 Unless you’re dealing with hazardous or dangerous material, you can put your yard scraps into the bin.

-So, you can throw out topsoil, plant material, gravel, bricks, concrete and other landscape items.
+So, you can throw out your brush, topsoil, plant material, gravel, bricks, concrete and other landscape items.
 Before renting a dumpster, you might want to walk through your yard to see what all needs to go, which will also help you figure out what size bin you need for the job.

 If you’re trimming bushes or trees near the driveway, the driver dropping off your residentially-friendly bin should be able to put it right there.